Apple’s pushed a new macOS Big Sur 11.6 update to Mac users around the world.

 There is no time frame for this to expire so if you decide you need to go back, it’s fairly easy to do if you are prepared.
 Here’s our guide to downgrade and it will help you understand the process and make your move.

-It’s unclear when we’ll see the next version of macOS.
+It’s unclear when we’ll see the next version of macOS though Apple is currently testing two new versions of the software.

-Apple’s confirmed its new macOS Monterey operating system for Mac and the software is currently in beta testing.
+Apple’s also confirmed its new macOS Monterey operating system for Mac and the software is currently in beta testing ahead of an imminent release.

-The macOS Monterey release date lands this fall, probably sometime in October or November, but if you don’t want to wait, you can download the software on your Mac right now.
+The macOS Monterey release date lands on October 25th.
+Most people should wait for the stable release, but if you can’t, you can download the pre-release version of the software on your Mac right now.

 For more on macOS Monterey and the beta, have a peek at our walkthrough.